 If your child likes going to school, and you are happy about all they are learning, then there is probably no reason to consider any alternative.

-Unfortunately, many children are bored or frustrated in school, particularly with the number of tests that British children seem to have to take these days.
+Unfortunately, many children are bored or frustrated in school.
+One problem is the number of tests that British children have to take these days.
 Other children struggle – often in vain – to understand what they are taught.
 Still others simply don’t seem suited to a classroom environment.
-Not all children can – or should – sit still for lengthy periods, and some do not learn in structured, classroom environments.
+Not all children can – or should – sit still for lengthy periods; some do not learn in structured, classroom environments.

 No group of thirty or more children are going to learn in the same way at the same rate.
 This is why good schools have ability groups, and extra assistants within each classroom.
 But no matter how good the school, a teacher’s job is a difficult one.
-It is more so nowadays, with increased regulations and paperwork, and little time for individual attention to all the pupils.
+It is more so nowadays, with increased regulations and paperwork.
+There is little time for individual attention to all the pupils.

 Moreover, some sensitive children may be badly hurt by teasing or feeling incompetent in some way.
 Some, wanting to fit in with their peers, resort to drugs or rebellion in their teens.
-Truancy is a serious problem in the secondary years, with students having no interest in school taking days off, frequently dragged into trouble by others.
+Truancy is a serious problem in the secondary years.
+Students may have no interest in school and take days off, frequently dragging others into trouble.